 The Toronto Transplant & HPB Fellows 2019-2020

 Left to Right: Drs.
-Sanju Sobnach, Ashley Limkemann, Christopher Shubert, Madhukar Patel, Graziano Oldani, Chaya Schwaartz, and Nathanael Raschzok
+Sanju Sobnach, Ashley Limkemann, Christopher Shubert, Madhukar Patel, Graziano Oldani, Chaya Shwaartz, and Nathanael Raschzok

 Welcome to our Fellowship Programs.
 The University of Toronto has a legacy for being at the forefront of research, innovation, and education in the fields of transplantation and hepatopancreatobiliary (HPB) surgery.
 Our respective programs are among the largest in North America based on clinical volumes, and we have a proud history of training many of the leaders in surgery over the last 37 years.
 We offer both an AHPBA-accredited HPB surgical oncology track and a combined ASTS-accredited abdominal transplantation surgery track.